 You know… even the toughest of the boys/men would help an old lady across the street, no question.
 There was still that British gentlemanly thing about our generation, and that’s how we were brought up.
 If you look closely, I think you will find that the gradual decline of morals within society can be closely linked to the slow decline in quality television like Mary Whitehouse’s campaign showed us.

-She criticized the BBC for what she said was their lack of accountability and excessive use of bad language, smut, and portrayals of sex and violence in its programs.
+She criticized the BBC for what she said was its lack of accountability and excessive use of bad language, smut, and portrayals of sex and violence in its programs.
 Just look at the TV now.
 It’s almost impossible to find something to watch that has any culture or sustenance of any kind to it!

 The pedestal these characters and actions are on is seen as cool and good, but having things so one-sided causes a huge portion of modern society to take an awful lot of this behavior as the acceptable norm, which has been hugely detrimental to our Western society as a whole.